D-Hank/HomePage/index.md

 - Outstanding Student of 2020 ~ 2021, UCAS
 - Academic Scholarship of 2020 ~ 2021, UCAS

+## Contact

+The first choice is email.
+Other ways should be ok.
+For some reasons, I contribute to [Gitee](https://gitee.com/dhank) more often than my github.

 ## Leisure Life

 Love to try different things.
-Now focus on travelling, photography and rock & roll.
+Now focus on:

+- Tavelling
+- Photography
+- Rock & Roll